Concerted evolution: Causes

 Gene conversion is also reliant on the gene sequences that are involved in the current process.
 Some entire gene sequences have undergone the process of concerted evolution whereas others have a more mosaic pattern where some genes are homogenized, and others diverge without this conversion.

 Example

-An example can be seen in bacteria: Escherichia coli (can cause severe food poisoning in hosts) has seven operons encoding various Ribosomal RNA.
+An example can be seen in bacteria: Escherichia coli (can cause severe food poisoning in hosts) has seven operons encoding various ribosomal RNA genes.
 For each of these genes, rDNA sequences are essentially identical among all of the seven operons (sequence divergence of only 0.195%).
 In a closely related species, Haemophilus influenzae its six ribosomal RNA operons are entirely identical.
 When the 2 species are compared together however, the sequence divergence of the 16S rRNA gene between them is 5.90%.